How to use Distributed Rendering?

 Distributed Rendering Requirements

-Note: Autodesk Backburner is not directly used in Corona Distributed Rendering process but it may sometimes block required 3dsmaxcmd.exe application from running.
+Note: Autodesk Backburner is not directly used in Corona Distributed Rendering process but it is required for it to work correctly.

 For Backburner installation/uninstallation troubleshooting, see: Distributed Rendering does not work - "Unknown error while loading application"